leeleavitt/constPharmSST/Misc/keyBoardWalkthroughs/saving.md

 ![][image2]

 ## Saving Gene List
 Perhaps you customly created a killer set of genes that you want to save and come back to later.
-This can be accomplished by pressing **`crtl-G`**.
+This can be accomplished by pressing **`crtl-S`**.
 ![][image3]

 [image1]: ../howToGifs/25_saveCsv.gif